Keizaal/Keizaal/TROUBLESHOOTING.md

 ### "*The Game Folder Files folder is missing*"

-Keizaal uses the [Stock Game system](https://github.com/wabbajack-tools/wabbajack/wiki/Keeping-The-Game-Folder-Clean-(via-local-game-installs)), this means that the Game Folder Files step is no longer necessary.
+Keizaal uses the [Stock Game system](https://github.com/wabbajack-tools/wabbajack/wiki/Keeping-The-Game-Folder-Clean-(via-local-game-installs)), this means that the Game Folder Files step is not necessary.

 ### "*ModOrganizer.exe throws and error when trying to launch.*"